Adaptive cruise control* - function

 It consists of a cruise control system and a coordinated spacing system.

 Adaptive cruise control is not a collision avoidance system.
 The driver must intervene if the system does not detect a vehicle in front.

 The adaptive cruise control does not brake for humans or animals, and not for small vehicles such as bicycles and motorcycles.
 Nor for oncoming, slow or stationary vehicles and objects.

 Do not use the adaptive cruise control, for example, in city traffic, in dense traffic, at junctions, on slippery surfaces, with a lot of water or slush on the road, in heavy rain/snow, in poor visibility, on winding roads or on slip roads.

-Distance to the vehicle ahead is measured primarily by a radar sensor.
-Cruise control regulates the speed with acceleration and braking.
+The distance to the vehicle ahead is primarily measured by a radar sensor.
+The cruise control function regulates the speed with acceleration and braking.
 It is normal for the brakes to emit a low sound when they are being used by the adaptive cruise control.

-The adaptive cruise control aims to follow the vehicle ahead in the same lane at a time interval set by the driver.
-If the radar sensor cannot see any vehicle in front then the car will instead maintain the cruise control's set speed.
-This also happens if the speed of the vehicle in front exceeds the cruise control's set speed.
+The adaptive cruise control aims to follow the vehicle ahead in the same lane according to what the driver set for time interval.
+If the radar sensor cannot see any vehicle in front then the car will instead maintain the speed set and stored by the driver.
+This also takes place if the speed of the vehicle in front exceeds the stored speed.

 The adaptive cruise control aims to control the speed in a smooth way.
 In situations that demand sudden braking the driver must brake himself/herself.
 This applies with large differences in speed, or if the vehicle in front brakes heavily.
 Due to limitations in the radar sensor braking may come unexpectedly or not at all.